hhu-stups/prob2_ui/doc/prob2ui_release_history.md

 ## Version 1.2.2 (not released yet)

+* Added TLC model checking for classical B machines with TLC4B and export of generated TLA+ files
 * Improved support for rule validations with rules machines (.rmch)
 * Added search to editor